Skip to main content

 • Reimbursing an employee for a business expense.

-• Deducting an advance that was paid out earlier.
+• Recovering an advance that was paid out earlier.

 • Correcting an overpayment from a previous month.